Published May 21, 2021. Updated May 8, 2023.

-If connecting with the former resident proves futile, there's more you can do to handle discarded items appropriately.
+If connecting with the former resident proves futile, don't start selling items just yet.
+There's more you can do to handle discarded items appropriately.

 2. Check (and Follow) the Lease Agreement

-- Motor vehicles.
-No matter the state of the vehicle, you must involve the local law enforcement to remove an abandoned car from your rental property.
-Cars can't be treated like other belongings because they typically fall under a category of personal property.
+Motor vehicles.
+No matter the state of the vehicle, you must involve local law enforcement to remove an abandoned car from your rental property.
+Cars can't be treated like other belongings because they typically fall under the category of personal property.

-If dealing with left-behind items feels overwhelming, let a Detroit property manager take care of it for you!
-An experienced property manager knows the law and the best ways to remove the abandoned property to protect your investments.
+If dealing with left-behind items feels overwhelming, let a Detroit rental property management company take care of it for you!
+An experienced property manager knows the law and the best ways to remove abandoned property to protect your investments.